alex-lt-kong/network-protocols/README.md

 # Network Protocols

-* Implementing/testing a few common network protocols from scratch.
+* Implementing/testing/playing with a few common network protocols.
 * "From scratch" generally means from L4 upwards as defined in OSI model with Linux's `socket()` functions.

 ### Review of OSI and TCP/IP models